Dragon

 "Throughput and Latency are Everything"

 The most important lesson of all: Almost every design decision in this project has in the end come down to data latency and throughput.
 As an example "How many triangles can we render at 60 FPS?" becomes a sequence of questions which are ultimately bottlenecked either by the FPGA resources or external IO.
-Below is an example of how that question is answered.
 We've performed exercises like this many many times because almost all questions of "will this be fast enough" or "how much geometry can we render" etc. will all come down to bottlenecks in the physical hardware.

-.
-Let's say we're able to 'fit' 2 VPUs on the target FPGA, then the effective number of tiles done by any VPU will be half, so the total time is then 2.048 milliseconds.This will sound obvious, but it's really clear after doing many calculations like this, that chip and interconnections decisions for systems of this era were key decision points that architects had to make.
+Chip selection and interconnect decisions for systems of this era were clearly key decision points for architects.
 The above calculation also elludes to a very obvious reason why GPUs commonly had dedicated VRAM (avoiding contention with CPU, RAM port sizes optimized to the common I/O size, along with several other reasons).

 "Quickly figuring out what is possible"